 You have several rights in relation to your personal data.
 These include accessing your data, correcting any mistakes, having your data erased, restricting the processing of your data, objecting to the processing of your data, data portability, and rights relating to automated decision making and profiling.
 In most cases there are conditions attached to these rights.
 Please see the relevant sections below if you want to find out more.

-To exercise your rights please contact our Data Protection Officer at: email@example.com or, to make a request to access your data, follow the instructions below.
+To exercise your rights please contact us via our online form which can be found here: https://www.jet2.com/flights/your-data-protection-rights/, or via email at: firstname.lastname@example.org or, to make a request to access your data, follow the instructions below.

 Accessing your data

 You can ask us to confirm whether we are processing your personal data and to give you a copy of that data along with further information about how we use your personal data.

 You can request your data in writing or over the phone.
 To make a request in writing, please send your request to: Privacy Team, Legal Services, Jet2.com Limited, PO Box 284, Leeds, LS11 1GE; or electronically to us via our online form which can be found here: https://www.jet2.com/flights/your-data-protection-rights/.
 Please include details of the personal data you require in your request (along with any further details which may help us to identify you, such as dates and times of flights, destination and booking reference number if you know this).
 To make a request over the phone, please call our contact centre, who will send your request onto us on your behalf.

 Once we have received your request, we may seek to verify your identity through appropriate checks (which may include security questions or evidence of identification such as a copy of your passport).

 If you are requesting a copy of personal data on behalf of a third party, please also send to us written authority from the individual whose data is required and a copy of their passport or driving licence.
 If the third party is a child under the age of 16, the written authority should come from a person with parental responsibility (along with a copy of the child’s passport).